 Have you recently experienced grief due to death or the loss of an important relationship?
 Are you a caretaker working with the bereaved?
 Do you wonder what it means to face your own death, or the death of those you love?
 If so, this workshop is for you.

-The four modules of Loving, Dying, and Letting Go focus on key themes present in Amy’s forthcoming book “Holding Space: On Loving, Dying, and Letting Go” to be published by Parallax Press this Fall.
+The four modules of Loving, Dying, and Letting Go focus on key themes present in Amy’s second book Holding Space: On Loving, Dying, and Letting Go published by Parallax Press.

 Module topics include:

-All participants are required to read Birth Breath, and Death by Amy Wright Glenn as they apply the questions outlined above to their own life journeys.
-To receive a certificate of completion, participants must attend live — or view the provided recordings — of all four modules as well as successfully turn in all written work.
+All participants are required to read Holding Space by Amy Wright Glenn as they apply the questions outlined above to their own life journeys.
+To receive a certificate of completion, participants must view the provided recordings as well as successfully turn in written work.